gbuesing/pca/README.md

 #   [2.4, 2.5], [0.6, 0.6], [2.5, 2.6], [2.0, 2.1], [2.9, 3.1]
 #   [2.4, 2.6], [1.7, 1.8], [1.0, 1.1], [1.5, 1.6], [1.0, 1.0]
 # ]

+evr = pca.explained_variance_ratio

+# Proportion of data variance explained by each component
+# Here, the first component explains 99.85% of the data variance:
+# evr ~= [0.99854]
 ```

 See [examples](examples/) for more.
 Also, peruse the [source code](lib/pca.rb) (~ 100 loc.)